 - Dr. Paul Bilokon, The Thalesians / Toby Weston, Imperial College: "Optimal Execution using Reinforcement Learning"

 - Prof. Dr. Igor Halperin, Fidelity Investments: "Inverse Reinforcement Learning: applications in Finance"

 - Prof. Dr. Wolfgang Härdle, Humboldt-Universität Berlin: "FRM the AI based Financial Risk Meter"

 - Prof. Dr. Petter Kolm, NYU: "Hedging an Options Book with Reinforcement Learning"

 - Dr. Kay Pilz, Kinetic Minds: "Machine Learning for Data Generation and Hedging in Finance"

 Artificial Intelligence in Industry

-Special Session "Big Data and Automation in Finance"
+Special Session "Regulatory Technology in Finance"

 Special session "Ethical Questions in Artificial Intelligence"

 - Corinna Hertweck, Dr. Tim Räz, ZHAW: "Algorithmic Decision Making and Social Justice: On the morals of Predictive Modeling"